 If you are placed on Academic Probation, L&S recommends taking the following steps:

 - Make a plan.
-Review our Causes of Academic Difficulty and Academic Support and Resources pages to identify your personal challenges and options for approaching things differently in your next semester.
+Review our Causes of Academic Difficulty and Helpful Policies and Resources pages to find support resources and think critically about the challenges you have faced.
 An L&S College Adviser can help with this process and with strategizing your class schedule for your probationary term.
 An L&S College Adviser can also help you understand the grades you will need to earn in order to clear Academic Probation.

 - Read all emails from L&S (check your spam folder)

-- After you receive your midterm grades (or at any point you have concern about keeping up in classes), check-in with your L&S College Adviser.
+- After you receive your midterm grades (or at any point you have concern about keeping up in classes), make an appointment with an L&S College Adviser.
 Discuss your progress and any challenges you may be encountering.

-- Toward the end of the semester, if you are concerned you may not clear Academic Probation, it is valuable to meet with an L&S College Adviser before RRR week to discuss your options and write a Continue on Probation letter (see below).
+- Toward the end of the semester, if you are concerned you may not clear Academic Probation, meet with an L&S College Adviser to discuss your options and write a Continue on Probation letter (see below).
 It can be helpful to schedule a meeting before important deadlines if you would like to discuss academic options (see the homepage for key deadlines for the current term).

 How to clear Academic Probation

-To clear Academic Probation, a student must earn a minimum 2.0 term (semester) GPA and a 2.0 cumulative UC GPA by the end of the next Fall or Spring semester of enrollment (probationary term).
+To clear Academic Probation, you will need to earn a minimum 2.0 term (semester) GPA and a 2.0 cumulative UC GPA by the end of the next Fall or Spring semester of enrollment (probationary term).
 An L&S College Adviser can help you understand the grades you will need to earn if you need to raise your GPA to a 2.0.

 During an Academic Probation term, all courses that can be taken for a letter grade must be taken for a letter grade.
 You are still allowed to enroll in courses that are only offered as Pass/No Pass.

-Students must be enrolled full-time in a minimum of 13-units, unless approved for a Reduced Course Load.
-If you use your Late Change of Class Schedule petition during a probationary term to drop a course and this drop puts you below 13-units, L&S will approve a Reduced Course Load for you.
+Students will need to be enrolled in a minimum of 13 units, unless approved for a Reduced Course Load.
+If you use your Late Change of Class Schedule petition while on probation to drop a course and this puts you below 13 units, L&S will approve a Reduced Course Load for you.
 However, if you are on Academic Probation, you may wish to discuss using your Late Change of Class Schedule petition with an L&S College Adviser.

 Continued on Probation (COP) students must consult with an L&S College Adviser before using a Late Change to Class Schedule petition to see if it will violate your COP conditions.
 See below for more information on Continued on Probation status.